tsurgene/datacamp/README.md

-# Datacamp Folder
+# Courses Folder

-This folder should be used to organize GitHub repositories related to datacamp coursework and files.
+This folder should be used to organize GitHub repositories related to various online courses and associated files.